openstack-archive/tricircle/juno-patches/nova/instance_mapping_uuid_patch/README.md

 * **Note:**

-    - Make sure you have an existing installation of **Openstack Icehouse**.
+    - Make sure you have an existing installation of **Openstack Juno**.
     - We recommend that you Do backup at least the following files before installation, because they are to be overwritten or modified:

 * **Manual Installation**